Jordenproject/Jordenproject/README.md

 ### Hi there 👋

-I'm an extremely enthusiastic software engineering student with experience in Python.
+I'm an extremely enthusiastic software engineering student with experience in Python and C#.
 I have created several projects that I am showcasing on Github.
 I welcome the opportunity to work on new projects and build my coding skills.
 Additionally I'm looking to connect with like-minded coders and collaborate on some projects.